natanbs/Ping-pong/README.md

 - .service: The key
 - .type: The value: Loadbalancer

-In this case the template will take the LoadBalancer type from the values.yaml file.
+In this case the template will take the LoadBalancer as the service type from the values.yaml file.